SilasVM/GitKit2/README.md

 2. Download the [Activity 1 document](./materials/activities/1-A-CommunityAndCollaboration.docx?raw=true) that will be distributed to students and edit it as follows:
    - Insert the URL of the `GitKit-FarmData2` upstream repo in place of the yellow highlighted text "Place URL of your deployed GitKit repository here!" that appears in the "Forking FarmData2" section.
 If you are using multiple deployments, you may elect to distribute the different URL's to your students using an LMS or some other mechanism.
-   - Delete one of the highlighted sections depending upon the KitCient your students are using:
+   - Delete one of the highlighted sections depending upon the KitClient your students are using:
      - Linux KitClient Setup (highlighted in green)
-     - VSCode KitClient Setup (highlighted in fuschia)
+     - VSCode KitClient Setup (highlighted in fuchsia)

 #### Topic 1 Activity Notes